kahlouie/Augmented_reality_game/README.md

 Augmented_reality_game
 ======================
 This README is not finished.
 Please check back again for updates!
+It is available on the web at Augmented-reality.herokuapp.com.
+If you need the markers, you can print them out at Augmented-reality.herokuapp.com/marker.

 Javascript augmented reality game available on the web!